-From the Search pane in the Qorus Add-ins, and in Hub Central, you can preview and work with your OneDrive for Business and SharePoint Online content, without having to first open or download any files.
+From the Search pane in the Qorus Add-ins, and in Hub Central, you can preview and work with your OneDrive for Business, Microsoft Teams and SharePoint Online content, without having to first open or download any files.

-To preview a file, click on the file name, and then on 'Preview':
+To preview a file, click on the file name, and then on 'Preview' or the thumbnail displayed:

 The following window will pop up on your screen, allowing you to toggle between different preview modes, continue working with the whole document as if you had never left the home or search panes, as well as additional controls that are specific to the preview mode you're in, and the file type you're previewing:

 In this article, we'll take you through the three preview modes available, and how and when to use each one.